ruvice/IoT-Air-Conditioning-Backend/README.md

 # CZ4171_BLE_Backend
 ## About Me
+This is my IoT Air Conditioning System's backend.
 Python + Flask backend for BLE indoor positioning.
 Sadly, I lost the code for the Android app :(

 ### Brief Description
 Files in test folder are used for debugging, you may ignore them.